TakudzwaGutsa/Data-Analyst-Portfolio/README.md

 ### 1. Biker Sales Performance Analysis | Excel
 **🔗 [Link to Notebook/Tableau Dashboard]**
 **📁 [Dataset Source]**
+- Seperated raw data and created new worksheet
-- Cleaned and analyzed 1,000+ sales records to identify top-performing products and regional trends.
+- Cleaned and analyzed 1,000+ sales records to identify regional trends.
-- Created interactive Excel dashboards highlighting:
+- Created interactive Excel dashboards showing the average income for males and females who bought and those that did not buy the bikes,
 - Monthly revenue growth (15% YoY in Q4)
 - Customer segmentation by purchase behavior
 - **Skills Demonstrated:** Data cleaning , trend analysis, visualization.